Flame1994/StuDocu-dev-assignment/readme.md

 # StuDocu Interactive Q&A

 ʕ•ᴥ•ʔﾉ Welcome!
-This assignment handles Laravel's interactive console.
+This assignment tests Laravel's interactive console.
+A Q&A system was created where the user can add questions and their answers.
+Once added the user can view and answer these questions with a progress bar showing the user's progress through the answers.

 ## Requirements
 There are a few things needed in order to setup this project.